rbonfichi/monte-carlo-gmp-pharma/docs/chapters/chapter11_conclusions-nextsteps.md

 - Integration with **measurement uncertainty** in risk evaluation.
 - Advanced decision frameworks combining **Bayesian approaches** and Monte Carlo.

-These extensions further align with **regulatory expectations** (ICH Q9, ICH Q10, FDA/EMA Process Validation Stage 3) by reinforcing the quantitative foundation of risk-based decision-making.
+These extensions further align with **regulatory expectations**
+(ICH Q9, ICH Q10, ICH Q14, USP <1220>, FDA/EMA Process Validation Stage 3)
+by reinforcing the quantitative foundation of risk-based decision-making.

 Readers are encouraged to experiment with the R code examples
 and adapt them to their own GMP datasets,